Kristol-Ice/ClearURLs-custom-rule/README.md

 "pvid" // doesn't need (link of another item from item info page/link item from home page)

 "ad_src" // as the name says use for tracking 100% (link of another item from item info page) and doesn't need

-"spm" //maybe use for tracking (link from home,seach, item info page to some campaign / search url) and doesn't need

 "src" //use for tracking (link item from home page only) and doesn't need | Example: src=hp_categories